FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve16S.md

-# curve16S
+ curve16S

 - S-curve with adjustable slope based on tanh.
 - Adjustable X-position of the S-curve.
 - Similar functionality as curve14S, but:
    - It is ensured that the curve begins and ends with saturated values (0 and 1).
    - This automatic correction may make the curve steeper than originally set.
-     If the curve position is shifted, this automatic correction can also cause the original S curve to approach a ramp shape.
+     If the curve position is shifted, this automatic correction can also bring the original S-curve closer to a ramp shape.
      This can be seen in the [video](video/curve16S.mp4).

 ## Image has yet to be created!